-Each of the powered toothbrushes we mention cost about $50, with our price indicator focused on the initial cost of a starter unit.
+The powered toothbrushes we mention start at a budget price of around $10 and go up to around $80, with our price indicator focused on the initial cost of a starter unit.
 In comparison, you may be able to find other electric toothbrushes around or slightly cheaper than this, even from the same manufacturer.
-There are many powered models that cost twice as much and some that sell for over a hundred dollars.
+There are many powered models that cost twice as much and some that sell for over $100.

 There are several criteria to consider when you’re buying an electric toothbrush.
 Here are some things to keep in mind when looking at electric toothbrushes to make sure you get what’s right for you.